 Here are some other of MSSC’s many benefits:

 MSSC Membership Roster: Physician members are listed in the Medical Society’s annual membership roster alphabetically, by their ABMS-recognized specialty and by practice group.
-The MSSC Roster is distributed each year to MSSC members and sold to other physicians, hospitals, pharmacists and related medical professionals throughout the state.
+The MSSC Roster is distributed each year to MSSC members and to other physicians, hospitals, pharmacists and related medical professionals throughout the state.

 Malpractice Insurance: Membership in Kansas Medical Society (KMS) and MSSC enables physicians to obtain liability coverage from the Kansas Medical Mutual Insurance Company (KaMMCO), KMS’s physician-owned malpractice insurance company.